egmontmika/egmontmika.com/content/blog/building-a-fortune.md

 Showing up on time - doing your work - keeping your promises.

-You don’t need to add more promises.
+No need to add more promises.
 Or make bigger promises.
 Just keep the ones you already made.

 No need to improve your image.
 Or compare yourself with others.